 Safety Tips

 1. Stand Clear!
-Motorized sliding and swinging gates can be dangerous.
+Motorized sliding, swinging, lifting, pivoting gates and barriers can be dangerous.
 When a motorized gate is opening or closing, stay clear of the motion of the gate.
 Entrapment can cause injury or death.

 2. Look for the Listing Mark.
-For safety, make sure that the vehicular gate opener being installed on your property bears the “mark” of a nationally recognized testing laboratory such as “UL” or “ETL.”
-These marks identify that the product has been tested and complies with the UL 325 Standard for Safety.
+For safety, make sure that the vehicular gate operator being installed on your property bears the “mark” of a nationally recognized testing laboratory such as “UL” or “ETL.”
+These marks identify that the product has been tested and complies with the ANSI/CAN/UL 325 Standard for Safety.

 3. Don’t Reach Through.
-Never reach through a motorized gate to operate the gate opener controls.
+Never reach through a motorized gate to access the gate operator controls.
 Reaching through a gate to operate a control device is extremely dangerous.
-The UL Safety Standard for gate openers prohibits controls from being positioned within reach of the gate or gate opener.
+The UL Safety Standard for gate operators prohibits controls from being positioned within reach of the gate or gate operator.

-4. 6-Foot Rule.
-Gate controls must be installed and positioned so that a person using the control cannot touch the gate or gate opener.
+4. The 6-Foot Rule.
+Gate controls must be installed and positioned so that a person using the control cannot touch the gate or gate operator.
 As a rule of thumb, controls should be installed a minimum of 6 feet away from the gate.
-If your gate opener system allows a person to “reach through” the gate to operate the control, immediately shut off power to the gate system and contact a professional gate system company to move or disconnect the control.
+If your gate operator system allows a person to “reach through” the gate to operate the control, immediately shut off power to the gate system and contact a certified gate operator installer or technician to move or disconnect the control.

 5. Warn Children.
 Do not allow children to operate the gate or play in the gate area.
 Keep remote controls away from children.

-10. Pinch Points!
+8. Pinch Points!
 According to ASTM F2200, all exposed rollers in sliding gates must have covers or guards to protect pinch points.
 These covers prevent hands or feet from getting caught between the gate and the roller.
-If your sliding gate does not have roller covers or guards, contact a trained vehicular gate opener technician to have appropriate guards installed on your gate system.
+If your sliding gate does not have roller covers or guards, contact a certified gate operator installer or technician to have appropriate guards installed on your gate system.

 Explore Our Members